 Biography

-Dr Delia Fuhrmann studies how the mind and brain changes across the lifespan, and develops methods and models that can be used to capture development.
-Her focus is understanding how environmental influences, such as adversity or education, shape the brain, cognition and mental health between childhood and adulthood.
-She leads the Development and Environment Research Group, which seeks to provide knowledge to inform prevention and intervention efforts with the aim of fostering well-being across the lifespan.
+Dr Delia Fuhrmann studies how the mind and brain changes across the lifespan, and develops measures and models to capture young people’s experiences like loneliness or adversity.
+She leads the LIFE-MAP Lab, which seeks to provide methodology and knowledge to inform prevention and intervention efforts with the aim of fostering well-being across the lifespan.

-Prior to joining King’s, she was a postdoctoral researcher at the MRC Cognition and Brain Sciences Unit and a Research Associate at Sidney Sussex College, University of Cambridge.
+Prior to joining King’s, she was a Postdoctoral Researcher at the MRC Cognition and Brain Sciences Unit and a Research Associate at Sidney Sussex College, University of Cambridge.
 She completed her PhD in Cognitive Neuroscience at the University College London and her BSc Hons Psychology at the University of St Andrews.
-Visit Delia’s personal website for more information.
+Please visit Delia’s personal website for more information.

 Research Interests